 Bar Exam Preparation

-The Academic Achievement program helps Chapman Law School students succeed, not only in law school, but also on the bar examination.
-Chapman University School of Law has designed and instituted a full program of Bar Preparation whose purpose is to fully and adequately prepare students for the California Bar Examination.
+The Academic Achievement program helps Fowler School of Law students succeed, not only in law school, but also on the bar examination.
+We have designed and instituted a full program of Bar Preparation whose purpose is to fully and adequately prepare students for the California Bar Examination.
 This program has two major components: two (2) for-credit courses (“Select Topics in American Law” and “Legal Analysis Workshop”) and a Supplemental Bar Preparation Program offered free to all Chapman students in the two months before the bar exam.
 For further details on these programs, please see our Bar Preparation Program.

 For more information, please feel free to contact Professor Faulkner.